RaphRsl/42-cursus_inception/README.md

 ---

 *Good luck!* Do not hesitate to contact me if you have any question or suggestion to improve this README file!
-Feel free to star the repository if you found it useful and want to support me! :star: (it will also be easier for you to find it back later on!)
-Share it with your friends that are struggling, become a hero! :wink:
+Feel free to star the repository if you found it useful and want to support me! ⭐ (it will also be easier for you to find it back later on!)
+Share it with your friends that are struggling, become a hero! 😉

 ## Author and Contributing

 This project was created by RaphRsl as part of my curriculum at Ecole42 Paris (username rroussel).
 It is intended for academic purposes only.
-If you found this project useful, please consider starring the repository to show your support! :star
+If you found this project useful, please consider starring the repository to show your support! ⭐

 ### How to Contribute